 This is a quick post to let you all know that Russell Hammond has just posted the weekly update of our Release Dates & Cover Artwork section here at The Digital Bits with all the latest Blu-ray, DVD, and 4K Ultra HD cover artwork and Amazon.com pre-order links.
 As a NEW feature, the section now lets you search for upcoming Blu-ray titles, DVD titles, AND 4K Ultra HD titles seperately to help you find exactly the ones you’re looking for.
 Just click on RELEASE DATES & ART on the menu bar above to visit the page, and use the search options in the red bar (at the top) to sort by format and date.
-Once you find a title you like, all you have to do is click on the cover art and you’ll be taken right to its Amazon.com pre-order page.
-Don’t forget, anytime you order literally anything at all from Amazon after clicking to them from any one our links, a portion of the order price goes to help support our work here at The Bits and we really do appreciate it.
-It makes a big difference in our being able to continue our work.
-So we thank you!
+Once you find a title you like, just click on the cover art and you’ll be taken right to the Amazon.com pre-order page.
+Thank you for shopping through our links!

 - Bill Hunt